Kousa (Stuffed Squash)

 Nutrition information provided is an estimate.
 It will vary based on cooking method and specific ingredients used.

-Aww, that makes me so happy!!
-Thank you, I’m glad you like the recipe!
+Aww, that makes me so happy to hear!
+Thank you, Joseph!!
+Glad you enjoyed it!